Observation Tower

 Interesting idea.
 Yes, it could work with some proper detailing.
 I would bury the first few feet in the ground to make sure the base is stable.
 Add plastic plaster mesh on both sides tied together through the wall.
 (Add lengths of baling twine after each course.)
 Use tubes instead of bags so it’s more integrated.
 Two strands 4-point barbed wire.
 Berming around the base is good where the stress is greatest.
 Hire expert pool plasterers at least on the outside.
 Stabilize the bags with lime or cement.
 Delete the stairs.
 Plumbing is relatively easy.
 Include a drain at the very bottom for cleaning/draining the cistern.
 Add a hatch on top for access so you can clean the inside.
 Build a simple tool shed, etc. to first develop your skills.
 Have the best worker supervisor/check every step to make sure there are no soft spots or other errors.
 Use a center pole to guide the construction.

 Since the two larger towers with the dome fort would already make great guest houses, I was thinking of making one of the observation towers a smokehouse and the other a sauna.
-If it was all built as planned, however, it would make a great theme B&B.
+If it was all built as planned, however, it would make a great theme B&B. 🙂 Come spend the night at an off-grid, earth friendly, working farm that looks like a castle!

 Yeah, the possibilities are endless.
 Lots of resorts and eco resorts build innovative structures to attract guests.